 - Extension of services to support the new input parameters: dataset statistical properties and output strategy.

 - Extension of NWDAF capabilities to generate a single analytics output based on multiple analytics.

+NFs:

+- If allowed by operator to aggregate analytics IDs, extension of capabilities generate a single analytics output based on multiple analytics.